How can I check that an accessibility fix made on my website works with a screen reader?

 Once you have made changes to your site to address an issue, you should recheck the page or wait for a full re-crawl of your site in order for the error to clear.
 See the article “How to re-crawl a site, a page, multiple pages or a group” for further information on this.

-If the issue is still being flagged, then please review the advice given in the section “How do I meet this criteria?” on the bottom left of the Page report.
+If the issue is still being flagged in the old Accessibility Product., then please review the advice given in the section “How do I meet this criteria?” on the bottom left of the Page report.

 If it is not clear why we are flagging the issue, or you are not sure that you’ve taken the correct steps to solve the issue, then please contact Siteimprove technical support for an explanation or further investigation.